ono-midori/ono-midori.github.io/techs/zguide.md

 The question is: how do we get the clients of each cluster talking to the workers of the other cluster?
 There are a few possibilities, each with pros and cons:

 - Clients could connect directly to both brokers.
-The advantage is that we don’t need to modify brokers or workers.
+The advantage is that we don't need to modify brokers or workers.
 But clients get more complex and become aware of the overall topology.
 If we want to add a third or forth cluster, for example, all the clients are affected.
-In effect we have to move routing and failover logic into the clients and that’s not nice.
+In effect we have to move routing and failover logic into the clients and that's not nice.
 - Workers might connect directly to both brokers.
-But REQ workers can’t do that, they can only reply to one broker.
-We might use REPs but REPs don’t give us customizable broker-to-worker routing like load balancing does, only the built-in load balancing.
-That’s a fail; if we want to distribute work to idle workers, we precisely need load balancing.
+But REQ workers can't do that, they can only reply to one broker.
+We might use REPs but REPs don't give us customizable broker-to-worker routing like load balancing does, only the built-in load balancing.
+That's a fail; if we want to distribute work to idle workers, we precisely need load balancing.
 One solution would be to use ROUTER sockets for the worker nodes.
-Let’s label this “Idea #1”.
+Let's label this “Idea #1”.
 - Brokers could connect to each other.
 This looks neatest because it creates the fewest additional connections.
-We can’t add clusters on the fly, but that is probably out of scope.
+We can't add clusters on the fly, but that is probably out of scope.
 Now clients and workers remain ignorant of the real network topology, and brokers tell each other when they have spare capacity.
-Let’s label this “Idea #2”.
+Let's label this “Idea #2”.

-Let’s explore Idea #1.
+Let's explore Idea #1.
 In this model, we have workers connecting to both brokers and accepting jobs from either one.

 ![](./pics/zmq/fig41.png)

 It looks feasible.
-However, it doesn’t provide what we wanted, which was that clients get local workers if possible and remote workers only if it’s better than waiting.
+However, it doesn't provide what we wanted, which was that clients get local workers if possible and remote workers only if it's better than waiting.
 Also workers will signal “ready” to both brokers and can get two jobs at once, while other workers remain idle.
-It seems this design fails because again we’re putting routing logic at the edges.
+It seems this design fails because again we're putting routing logic at the edges.

 So, idea #2 then.
-We interconnect the brokers and don’t touch the clients or workers, which are REQs like we’re used to.
+We interconnect the brokers and don't touch the clients or workers, which are REQs like we're used to.

 ![](./pics/zmq/fig42.png)

 This design is appealing because the problem is solved in one place, invisible to the rest of the world.
-Basically, brokers open secret channels to each other and whisper, like camel traders, “Hey, I’ve got some spare capacity.
-If you have too many clients, give me a shout and we’ll deal”.
+Basically, brokers open secret channels to each other and whisper, like camel traders, “Hey, I've got some spare capacity.
+If you have too many clients, give me a shout and we'll deal”.

 In effect it is just a more sophisticated routing algorithm: brokers become subcontractors for each other.
 There are other things to like about this design, even before we play with real code:

 - It treats the common case (clients and workers on the same cluster) as default and does extra work for the exceptional case (shuffling jobs between clusters).
 - It lets us use different message flows for the different types of work.
 That means we can handle them differently, e.g., using different types of network connection.
 - It feels like it would scale smoothly.
-Interconnecting three or more brokers doesn’t get overly complex.
-If we find this to be a problem, it’s easy to solve by adding a super-broker.
+Interconnecting three or more brokers doesn't get overly complex.
+If we find this to be a problem, it's easy to solve by adding a super-broker.

-We’ll now make a worked example.
-We’ll pack an entire cluster into one process.
+We'll now make a worked example.
+We'll pack an entire cluster into one process.
 That is obviously not realistic, but it makes it simple to simulate, and the simulation can accurately scale to real processes.
 This is the beauty of ZeroMQ–you can design at the micro-level and scale that up to the macro-level.
 Threads become processes, and then become boxes and the patterns and logic remain the same.
 Each of our “cluster” processes contains client threads, worker threads, and a broker thread.

 We know the basic model well by now: